googlefonts/noto-emoji/README.md

 (compressed image files, for example) will be put into a build subdirectory; the font will be at the top level.

+## Adding external assets

+It is possible to download your emoji artwork automatically from Google Drive.
+Make sure you got the credentials.json file included in the root of this project.
+You can get it [here](https://developers.google.com/drive/api/v3/quickstart/python).
+Click the `Enable Drive API` and make sure you select `Desktop app`.
+To start the download and the build process run:

+	`make DOWNLOAD=“Name_Of_The_Drive_Folder”`

 ## Using NotoColorEmoji

 NotoColorEmoji uses the CBDT/CBLC color font format, which is supported by Android